 Getting there by bus:

-A great way to visit the Welcome to Las Vegas sign is to ride the Las Vegas Deuce bus or Bus Route 104, but of which stop at the "Welcome to Las Vegas Sign" where you will find a pedestrian crosswalk for safe access.
+A great way to visit the Welcome to Las Vegas sign is to ride the Las Vegas Deuce bus or Bus Route 104, both of which stop at the "Welcome to Las Vegas Sign" where you will find a pedestrian crosswalk for safe access.

 Parking: There is a small adjacent parking lot, also in the center median, that is accessible only from the southbound lanes of Las Vegas Blvd.